You've Made The Decision, Now What?

 You’ve decided to homeschool, now what do you do?
 There are several options depending on your family, your child’s learning styles, and what age your children are when you start this journey.
 If you are starting at the beginning, with a toddler, you have time to study homeschooling, join a group, ask questions, build a community of Moms who will help you in this journey.

-If you are starting in the middle, with children in public school, click the link to learn those steps.
-You will still need to find a group to help you on this journey.
+If you are starting in elementary level, with children in public school, scroll down for more information.
+You will still need to find a group to help you on this adventure.

 If you are near the end, with a high school teen in public school, it can still be done.
 Colleges love homeschoolers.
-We have sports, orchestra, sports, proms and graduations all over Texas.
+We have sports, orchestra, an honor society, proms and graduations all over Texas.
 With the option of dual credits, your teen can find their life path, whether it’s college or not, and become a productive person in their adulthood.

 Child in Public School